Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 CBT-I offers several advantages over sleeping pills:

-Long-term effectiveness: CBT-I changes habits and thoughts, providing longer lasting relief even after therapy ends.
+Long-term effectiveness: CBT-I changes habits and thoughts, providing longer-lasting relief even after therapy ends.
 You will know what to do if you ever have an episode of insomnia again and can get your sleep back on track before it becomes a bigger problem.

 No side effects: Unlike medications, CBT-I does not cause dependency, tolerance, or daytime drowsiness.